Jealous Woman

 Jealous Woman is a mystery novel by James M. Cain published in 1950 by Avon.

 Cain returns to a plot concerning insurance fraud he had employed in his 1936 serial Double Indemnity, but here the story ends in marital bliss rather than in the ignominious deaths of the lovers.

 Cain submitted the manuscript with the title Nevada Moon, but Avon renamed the work in hopes of improving paperback sales.

 Plot

 The story unfolds in Reno, Nevada, in the post-war period.
 Ed Horner is an award-winning insurance agent; his ambition is to win more trophy cups for outstanding productivity.
 He meets East Coast socialite and film actress Jane Develan through an insurance case; she is seeking a divorce from her husband in Reno.
 When the husband dies mysteriously, she and Horner form an alliance to discover the cause of his death.
 The working class Horner equivocates between suspicion and attraction towards the beautiful and sophisticated Develan.
 They become romantically involved, but are at odds over their class orientations.
-When the insurance investigation is solved by the appearance of an eyewitness to the homicide, the couple's romance is consummate in marriage.
+When the insurance investigation is solved by the appearance of an eyewitness to the homicide, the couple's romance is consummated in marriage.